munckymagik/x86-assembly-tutorial/README.md

 $ gcc -m32 main_method_return_0.s -o main_method_return_0.out
 ```

-Then execute and examine the exit status of the process:
+Then execute and examine the exit status of the process to see if it worked:

 ```
 $ ./main_method_return_0.out; echo "Exit status was: $?"
 ```

+TODO explain the generic portions, flesh this out more.

 Meaning: